Ian Happ Player Props: Cubs vs. Brewers

 - Happ had a .346 OBP and batted .271.

-- Among the qualifying batters in MLB play last year, he ranked 40th in batting average, 39th in on-base percentage, and 55th in slugging.
+- Among the qualifying batters in MLB play last year, his batting average ranked 40th, his on-base percentage ranked 39th, and he was 55th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.